Motomachi, Yokohama

 Motomachi (元町, Motomachi) is a district in Naka Ward, Yokohama, Japan.
 It is situated immediately west of Yamate and east of Chinatown.
 The area features the Motomachi Shopping Street, which is a five-block-long stretch of boutiques and shops.
 It is known in Japan for its cosmopolitan atmosphere, distinctive fashion, and Western influences.

 History

 Motomachi was originally a quiet farming and fishing village until 1859, when the Port of Yokohama was opened.
 Since then, the nearby Kannai district became the foreigners' business district, and the adjacent Yamate and Yamashitacho districts became the foreigners' residential districts.
 Situated in between Yamate to the east and Kannai and Yamashitacho to the west, Motomachi became frequented by many foreigners.
 Shops and businesses were opened, catering to the needs of foreigners.

-In the early years of the Meiji era, there was a notable increase in the foreign population in Motomachi.
-This influx brought about a growing Western influence, leading to the establishment of various cafés, bakeries, and boutiques.
-These establishments were relatively uncommon in Japan at that time, and Motomachi played a role in introducing aspects of Western culture, contributing to the era known as "bunmei kaika," or cultural enlightenment.
-This marked the initial stages of what is now recognized as the Motomachi Shopping Street.
+Soon after the start of the Meiji era, the number of foreign residents increased.
+And western influence became more evident in Motomachi, with the opening of many cafés, bakeries, and boutiques.
+Such shops were uncommon in Japan at the time, and Motomachi helped introduce Western culture into Japan, as part of what is called bunmei kaika (文明開化).
+This was the beginning of the Motomachi Shopping Street as it is known as of 2008.